 Wisconsin women and girls have historically stepped into leadership roles, worked to improve their communities, and innovated in science, the arts, business and governance.
 The Wisconsin Women Making History Project will create an online hall of honor, featuring stories of significant Wisconsin women of note or who represent the vital role women have played in the history of Wisconsin.
-Through partnership with a number of statewide organizations and events, communities will become in engaged in honoring the women of Wisconsin’s past and guiding tomorrow’s leaders.
+Through partnerships with the Wisconsin Historical Society, Wisconsin Humanities Council, Wisconsin Media Lab, and the UW Women's Studies Consortium, communities will become in engaged in honoring the women of Wisconsin’s past and guiding tomorrow’s leaders.

 The featured films are:

-Wisconsin’s Nazi Resistance: The Mildred Fish-Harnack Story
+Wisconsin’s Nazi Resistance — The Mildred Fish-Harnack Story

-Mildred Fish-Harnack, a Wisconsin native who was the only American woman executed on the direct orders of Adolf Hitler.
-The documentary follows Fish-Harnack from birth in Milwaukee to 1930s Germany and to her eventual arrest and execution in 1942.
+This documentary tells the story of Mildred Fish-Harnack — a Wisconsin native who was the only American woman executed on the direct order of Adolf Hitler — from birth in Milwaukee to 1930s Germany and her eventual arrest and execution in 1942.